districtr/districtr/docs/12team/contributions.md

 ### VRA

-Separate from their responsibilies creating state portals and assisting on the MGGG research side, [@jenni-niels] has been spearheading the ability to analyze districts using Voting Rights Act effectiveness.
+Separate from their responsibilies creating custom portals and assisting on the MGGG research side, [@jenni-niels] has been spearheading the ability to analyze districts using Voting Rights Act effectiveness.
 This began late December, 2020.
 To date, VRA is the first server function